Sponsors: The Antarctic Circle and

 The itinerary will include 35 Marlborough Road in the Donnybrook section of Dublin (where the Shackletons lived after leaving Kilkea House), lunch at Kilkea Castle, Kilkea House where Shackleton was born, the village of Ballitore with its many Shackleton connections, the Athy Heritage Centre Shackleton Museum with its Antarctic displays and the Shackleton statue, a visit to O'Briens across Emily Square for a pint and eventually back to Dublin, possibly via Lucan, site of the Shackleton Mills.

 Displays/Exhibits: Some of the booksellers and publishers attending the first three SouthPole-siums set up modest stalls of books for sale.
 And attendees were invited to bring duplicates for sale or trade.
 This time around we'll be limited in space so this may prove to be difficult.
 However, on Sunday some collectible polar books will be for sale at the Athy Heritage Centre Shackleton Museum.

-Auction: An Antarctic book and artifact auction is likely be held but it will depend on attendees and others bringing things to add to the sale.
+Auction: An Antarctic book and artifact auction will be held,—probably at the Saturday banquet—but it will depend on attendees and others bringing things to add to the sale.
 It was great fun last time in Scotland.
 Items may be donated by attendees with the proceeds going to support the costs of the SouthPole-sium.

 Some of those items that will be auctioned are shown here.